 The inside front cover of this issue is a reprint of an Alley Oop Sunday strip signed by Hamlin.
 I don’t know the date of the strip, but I’ll post it as an addendum to today’s blog.

 The issue features four original Alley Oop stories.
 The GCD doesn’t have any credits for them, but it’s possible they were written by the prolific Jack Mendelson, who wrote hundreds and maybe thousands of cartoons and comic books during his career.
-As for the artist, I’ll post a few pages as addendums to today’s blog and you can play comic art detective with them.
+As for the artist or artists, I’ll post a few pages and you can play comic art detective with them.

 Every game the triplets play with Alley results in intense bodily injury to the caveman.
 When Foozy and Zel meet up with Ooola, Zel predicts Alley will propose as soon as he sees his girlfriend.
 Oop walks towards them with a dazed expression and takes Ooola’s hand, telling her there’s something he wants to ask her:

-I wanna ask that you never ever brings up the subject of marriage and kids again!!
+I wanna ask that you never ever bring up the subject of marriage and kids again!!

 Alley hooks himself and ends up in the water.
 He hooks a fish, but it’s seized by an archaeopteryx.
 Alley ends up in the water.
 Alley throws a firecracker he got from Wormug at the bird, but the bird drops it on Alley and yeah, Alley ends up in the water.